 The St. Louis High School graduate was the No. 1 rated dual-threat quarterback of the 2017 recruiting cycle, and the top player in the state of Hawaii, according to 247Sports.
 The southpaw has a rocket for an arm, but it only took 24 throws in the 2018 College Football Playoff national championship against the Georgia Bulldogs to convince Alabama fans that Tagovailoa was the real deal.

 Coming in during the second half of a game the Alabama football team was losing, the pressure on Tagovailoa of that magical 2018 CFP Title Game wasn’t even close to what it was last year.
 The young QB stepped into the fire, and he got burned.

-Of course Tagovailoa looks great behind an offensive line with three All-SEC players.
-You’d be naive to think he wouldn’t put up huge numbers throwing to NFL-caliber wide receivers like Jerry Jeudy, Henry Ruggs, Jaylen Waddle and DeVonta Smith, plus a top-tier tight end in Irv Smith Jr. And yes, his safety net was three running backs — Damien Harris, Najee Harris and Josh Jacobs — who all have more than 1,000 career rushing yards.
+Of course Tagovailoa looked great behind an offensive line with three All-SEC players.
+You’d be naive to think he wouldn’t put up huge numbers throwing to NFL-caliber wide receivers like Jerry Jeudy, Henry Ruggs, Jaylen Waddle and DeVonta Smith, plus a top-tier tight end in Irv Smith Jr. And yes, his safety net was three running backs — Damien Harris, Najee Harris and Josh Jacobs — who all tallied more than 1,000 career rushing yards.

 Oh yeah, he was also taught by the greatest CFB head coach of all-time, Nick Saban.

 Everybody in college football crowned Tagovailoa before he’d shown us what he was all about.
 Now that we’ve seen him shrink when the pressure was highest and shown his injury concerns, are we so sure the coveted first-round pick and future NFL quarterback in Tuscaloosa is really the best option in the NFL Draft?

 This post was originally published on August 20, 2019, but was brought back prior to the 2020 NFL Draft.